Prednisone steals over nine critical nutrients from the body. This nutrient depletion is responsible for many prednisone side effects.

 - May also deplete selenium and strontium, with a NMD rating of “insufficient evidence to rate.”

-According to Clinical Pharmacology, the most complete drug information reference available today, prednisone also depletes potassium, folic acid, and vitamins A and C.
+Clinical Pharmacology, the most complete drug information reference available today, shows that prednisone also depletes potassium, folic acid, and vitamins A and C.

 How Does Prednisone Deplete Nutrients?